epam/NGB/docs/md/user-guide/target-identification.md

 By default, table is sorted descending by the _Overall score_ column.
 Table supports sorting by any column.
 Click the column header to sort by this column.
 To invert the sorting order, click the header again.

+Table supports filtering by columns _Target_ and _Disease_.
+To filter displayed targets - specify the desired value(s) to the filter field(s) under headers row.

+To export table content in CSV format - click the corresponding **Export** button above the table.
+Export to the local workstation will be started automatically.

 **Bubbles view**